deadlydog/deadlydog.github.io/_drafts/2023-08-15-Where-to-properly-define-classes-and-enums-in-your-PowerShell-modules.md

 Knowing what I know now, this makes sense.
 When I first read it though, I thought when it said "the module" and "root module" it just meant any files in the module directory, not specifically the psm1 file.

+### PowerShell classes are a bit of a mess

+As you can see from the need of this article, as well as all of the possible answers to [this Stack Overflow question](https://stackoverflow.com/questions/31051103/how-to-export-a-class-in-a-powershell-v5-module) on how to export classes from a module, working with PowerShell classes in modules is not as clear and straightforward as it could be.

+Classes and enums are extremely useful, so I hope that PowerShell will continue to improve the experience of using them.

 ## Conclusion

 In this post I've shown that to avoid headaches when using classes or enums in your PowerShell modules, you should always: